Createdd/Writing/2018/articles/MLIntroP3.md

 1. Compute the cost function

 To choose the number of clusters k the "elbow method" can be used, which plots the cost function to the number of clusters and uses the number where the curve shows an "elbow".
 However, since this method can be difficult to use on certain graphs, another way would be to simply select the number according to a later/downstream purpose (like desired product sizes - small, medium, large).

+## Dimensionality Reduction and Principal Component Analysis

+Reducing data from multiple dimensions to 2 or 3 dimensions through data compression allows to plot data and give valuable additional insight.